 For whichever of these reasons that you choose to take a home loan, there’s no denying the fact that buying a home is a big-ticket investment.
 It’s one that you should save up for years, however, it’s not always difficult to repay a home loan.
 When you make a decision, it comes with some amazing home loan benefits, want to know more?
 Keep reading.

 Home loan Interest Rates

-Calculating the interest that you pay for a home loan is not as difficult as it used to be, as now home loan calculators are easily available online.
+Calculating the home loan interest rates that you are going to face is not as difficult as it used to be, as now home loan calculators are easily available online.
 Interest can be high if you choose to pay a low EMI or extend the tenure of the loan.

 - Calculate the EMI so that you can have a low loan tenure.

-- Interest rates can adversely affect the cost of a home, so choose wisely.
+- Home loan interest rates can adversely affect the cost of a home, so choose wisely.

 - Make frequent part payments to reduce the tenure of a loan.

 - Pay a large down payment to reduce the loan amount.

 Banking and financial institutions offer a number of services that can allow you to grow the EMI of your home loan.
 For example, if taking a home loan of 1 crore rupees – save 15,000 rupees a month aside from the EMI and invest it in a SIP.
 In just 5 years, this amount will grow to Rs.
 11 Lakh, which will reduce the loan tenure by 18 month – hence helping you save on the interest too.